 But how does traditional exercise raise setpoint?
 Extended, intense exercise triggers a release of the hormone cortisol.
 Excess cortisol leads to an accumulation of fat, especially in the abdominal region.
 But that’s not all.
 Cortisol also triggers a release of insulin, which is a fat storage hormone.
 Having too much insulin circulating in the bloodstream makes it almost impossible for you to burn fat.
 Regular extended traditional exercise programs lead to chronically elevated cortisol and insulin.
 This makes weight gain almost inevitable, despite your best efforts to work off all those extra calories!

 Exercise that Fights Diabesity

-Unlike traditional exercise, this unique form of exercise is specifically designed to cause hormonal changes that lower your setpoint.
+Unlike traditional exercise, this unique form of training is specifically designed to cause hormonal changes that lower your setpoint.
 Exercising to heal your hormones and lower your setpoint is totally different than exercising to burn calories, though.
 For example, this form of exercise must NOT be done for long periods and must NOT be done frequently.
-In fact, it’s such a high-quality form of exercise — that is, it’s so potent — that very little of it is needed for very powerful hormonal results.
+In fact, it’s such a high-quality form of training — that is, it’s so potent — that very little of it is needed for very powerful hormonal results.
 Think “exercise less, but with higher quality.”

-This new form of high-quality exercise is known as eccentric training and can be done by anyone, anywhere and will provide setpoint lowering and diabesity defeating results that are impossible via any other form of physical movement.
+This new form of high-quality workout is known as eccentric training and can be done by anyone, anywhere and will provide setpoint lowering and diabesity defeating results that are impossible via any other form of physical movement.

 Eccentric Training and Muscle Fibers